erysdren/TinyGL/README.md

 An extension of [Fabrice Bellard's TinyGL](https://bellard.org/TinyGL/) project.

 The goal is to bring TinyGL up to full OpenGL 1.1 compatibility, along with a suite of GLU (and maybe GLUT) functions.

-It will also strictly conform to the C99 standard.
+The minimum requirements to compile & run this code is ISO C99 compliance and a 32-bit processor respectively.

 Original versions (in `.tar.gz` format) can be found in the "legacy" folder.